anyelabs/centos7-systemd-sshd-docker/README.md

-# centos7-systemd-sshd-docker
-CentOS 7 sshd on systemd
+# CentOS 7 SSH Server on system